4019534/PythonSolutions_4019534/README.md

 # PythonSolutions_4019534

-This project is combination of 3 parts, all with the goal of generating a strong password using a weak password inputted by the user.
+This project is a combination of 3 parts, all with the goal of generating a strong password using a weak password inputted by the user.

 In the PythonSolutions_4019534 folder, we have:
   • Part1 folder